gabrielmcg/Docker-docs/ops/README.md

 <p class="p">The nodes inside the inventory are organized in groups.
 The groups are defined by
 brackets and the group names are static so they must not be changed.
-Anything else (hostnames, specifications, IP addresses…) are meant to be amended to match the user needs.
+Other fields (hostnames, specifications, IP addresses…) are edited to match your setup.
 The groups are as follows:</p>

 <ul class="ul">
 <li class="li"><code class="ph codeph">[ucp_main]</code>: A group containing one single node which will be the